 Plattsmouth notched a major victory earlier this month when its flood-battered water treatment plant got back up and running, ending months of water rationing.

-But the city’s ongoing battle with the waters of the Platte River isn’t over yet.
+But the city’s ongoing battle with the waters of the Platte River isn’t over.

-That bank breach means a portion of the Platte is essentially carving a new route, a shortcut to the Missouri that’s kept water flowing into Schilling Wildlife Management Area and surrounding Plattsmouth’s water treatment plant.
+That bank breach means a portion of the Platte is essentially carving a new route, a shortcut to the Missouri that has kept water flowing into Schilling Wildlife Management Area and surrounding Plattsmouth’s water treatment plant.
 A few private cabins sit nearby, too.

-For months, the plant was only accessible by boat.
-Now, the water is low enough that it can be reached by workers in pickup trucks, but access depends on how high the Platte is running that day.
+For months, the plant was accessible only by boat.
+Now, the water is low enough that it can be reached by workers in pickup trucks, but access depends on how high the Platte is running.

 The U.S. Army Corps of Engineers discovered the bank cut sometime in May, after the water surrounding the water plant failed to recede much, said Erv Portis, Plattsmouth city administrator.

 “Our plant and our well field are essentially islands surrounded by the Platte River,” he said.
 “Unless that’s repaired, corrected, it’s permanent.”

 Fixing the bank will not be easy, or cheap.
 The area of the breach is on private property, outside city limits, Portis said.